w-yeehong/tp/docs/UserGuide.md

     <br />
    <i>Figure 3.
 Navigation to Patients tab</i>
 </p>
 2. Using the first example, key in the command into the command box as shown below.
 <p align="center">
     <img src="images/ug/f4_addpatientcommand.png" width="700" height="150">
     <br />
    <i>Figure 4. <code>addpatient</code> command in Command Box</i>
 </p>

-3. Press `enter` to run the command.
+3. Press `enter` to run the command.<p></p>

-4. The result box displays the message shown in Figure 5 and the newly added patient can now be found in the list of patients in Covigent.
+4. The result box displays the sucess message shown in Figure 5 and the newly added patient can now be found in the list of patients in Covigent.<p></p>
 5. To view the details of the newly added patient, click on the newly added patient in the patient list.
 <p align="center">
     <img src="images/ug/f5_addpatientsuccess.png" width="620" height="400">
     <br />
     <i>Figure 5.
 A Successful Execution of <code>addpatient</code> command</i>
 </p>

-6. If you do not see the success message as shown in Figure 5, please repeat step 2 onwards.
+6. If you do not see the success message as shown in Figure 5, please repeat step 2 onwards.<p></p>

 _Written by: Yun Qing_